AWSBarker/mtrial/README.md

 -

 ### FUNCTIONS
 - Login is required access a.
-Admin panel and b. view site dashboard
+Admin panel and b. iTASC Dashboard
 - Admin panel login allows admin the rights to export of data CSV, creation of other users/groups, editing items
 - User login and rights are controlled by Admin
 - Pairings are made to match devices (IMEI) to subjects (PatientID) - A pair is unique one-to-one